MicrosoftDocs/visualstudio-docs/docs/data-tools/insert-new-records-into-a-database.md

 If your application uses objects to store data, or if you want finer control over creating new records in the database, use the `TableAdapter.Insert` method.

-If your TableAdapter doesn't have an `Insert` method, it means that either the TableAdapter is configured to use stored procedures or its `GenerateDBDirectMethods` property is set to `false`.
+If your TableAdapter doesn't have an `Insert` method, it means that either the TableAdapter is configured to use stored procedures, or its `GenerateDBDirectMethods` property is set to `false`.
 Try setting the TableAdapter's `GenerateDBDirectMethods` property to `true` from within the **Dataset Designer**, and then save the dataset.
-This will regenerate the TableAdapter.
-If the TableAdapter still doesn't have an `Insert` method, the table probably does not provide enough schema information to distinguish between individual rows (for example, there might be no primary key set on the table).
+This action regenerates the TableAdapter.
+If the TableAdapter still doesn't have an `Insert` method, the table probably doesn't provide enough schema information to distinguish between individual rows (for example, there might be no primary key set on the table).

 ## Insert new records by using TableAdapters

 TableAdapters provide different ways to insert new records into a database, depending on the requirements of your application.

-If your application uses datasets to store data, you can simply add new records to the desired <xref:System.Data.DataTable> in the dataset, and then call the `TableAdapter.Update` method.
+If your application uses datasets to store data, you can add new records to the desired <xref:System.Data.DataTable> in the dataset, and then call the `TableAdapter.Update` method.
 The `TableAdapter.Update` method sends any changes in the <xref:System.Data.DataTable> to the database (including modified and deleted records).

 ### To insert new records into a database by using the TableAdapter.Update method